 Q: Do I have to include all of my past work history?

-A: Please see my post on finding your resume balance for a complete answer and suggestions.
+A: Typically, it’s the past 10 years and/or what is relevant experience to your current career choice.
+Please see my post on finding your resume balance for a complete answer and suggestions.

 Q: What are some keywords to use when writing my work history descriptions?